Toyinbalogun/sorting-algorithm-visualizer/README.md

 ## Project Description

-A simple python gui leveraging tkinter modules to implementing and visualize data algorithms like Bubble Sort, Quick Sort and Merge Sort, which is a widely used sorting and organizing data.
+A simple python gui leveraging tkinter modules to implementing and visualize data algorithms like Bubble Sort, Quick Sort and Merge Sort, which is a widely used in sorting and organizing data.

 ## User story